Offshore Wind Conference 2026

 INTOG will be the first such leasing round in the world aimed at helping the oil and gas industry in the UK reach their Net Zero Basin target as part of the North Sea Transition Deal.

-All of the above puts Scotland in the top ten of global offshore wind markets with a pipeline of 43.5GW, and, with just over 27GW of this being floating wind capacity, establishes Scotland as the number one market in the world for floating wind development.
+Altogether, Scotland now ranks among the top ten global offshore wind markets, with a pipeline of 40.5GW.
+With over 24GW of floating wind capacity, Scotland is firmly established as the world’s leading market for floating wind development.

 Discover why Scotland's offshore wind sector blows the competition away.